dslab2019/dslab2019.github.io/final_project/README.md

 The final assignment is to be done in **groups of 4 or, preferably, 5**.

-If needed, please start by *creating a new group* for the final project.

 ## Important dates

 The assignment (clear, well-annotated notebook; report-like) is due on **June 14th, 23:59**.